iguazio/io_blaster/README.md

        notice that variable parsing order is as follow:
        1. const, file, random.once, random.worker_once, response_value (init value)
        2. random.each, enum.workload_sim_each, enum.worker_each, enum.on_time
+       3. dist
-       3. config_field
+       4. config_field
-       4. response_value (after the resposne on the request) */
+       5. response_value (after the resposne on the request) */
     "const" : // used to define const values
     {